xortim/penny/README.md

    you'll be hosting Penny.

 Not done yet.
 You'll need a couple of values that Slack generated for your bot.
-There's a table in in the Configuration section for how to set these.

-### Classic

 On your App's settings navigate to "Basic Information" and grab the Signing secret.